 - Country/jurisdiction: Panama

 NordVPN is one of the most recognized brands in the VPN field.
-Part of that brand recognition is based on the user-friendliness of its design.
+Part of that brand recognition is based on its distinct, straightforward design.
 Nord's app for Android is just as easy to interact with as its desktop VPN client, with a similar design.
-It poses no learning curve for a first-time user looking to move from desktop to mobile.
+It poses no learning difficulties for a first-time user looking to move from desktop to mobile.

-Just as the desktop client does, Nord's app opens to a familiar blue-scale landing screen map where users can opt to either select a country or connect to the fastest server automatically.
+Just as the desktop client does, Nord's app opens to a familiar blue-scale landing-screen map where users can opt to either select a country, connect to the fastest server automatically or browse specialty servers like Onion over VPN, Double VPN or those optimized for P2P.
 Nord gets bonus points for its split-tunneling feature, which allows you to select other apps that you don't want to run through your encrypted VPN connection.

 The VPN service provider offers a generous simultaneous connection count, with six connections allowed through its network -- nearly all other providers offer five or fewer.
 NordVPN also offers a dedicated IP option, for those looking for a different level of VPN connection.
-NordVPN offers a kill switch feature, and the ability to VPN into Tor.
-I detected no privacy leaks during tests, and found its speeds to be reliably fast.
+NordVPN offers a kill-switch feature and the ability to VPN into Tor.
+We detected no privacy leaks during tests, and found its speeds to be reliably fast.

-While NordVPN has lived on my top VPNs list for a long time, I moved it to the penalty box in October 2019 to re-evaluate the recommendation after a report emerged that one of its rented servers was accessed without authorization in 2018.
+While NordVPN has lived on our top VPNs list for a long time, we moved it to the penalty box in October 2019 to re-evaluate the recommendation after a report emerged that one of its rented servers was accessed without authorization in 2018.
 Nord's actions following the discovery included -- eventually -- multiple security audits, a bug bounty program and heavier investments in server security.

-While I'd have preferred that Nord self-disclosed the issue much earlier, the fact that the breach was limited in nature and involved no user-identifying information served to further verify that NordVPN keeps no logs of user activity.
-As a result, Nord remains on my list as a recommended vendor.
+While we would have preferred if Nord had self-disclosed the issue much earlier, the fact that the breach was limited in nature and involved no user-identifying information served to further verify that NordVPN keeps no logs of user activity.
+As a result, Nord remains on our list as a recommended vendor.